MorphiaOrg/morphia/docs/reference/content/guides/references.md

 ```

 As you can see, we only need to store the ID values because the collection is already known elsewhere.
 However, sometimes we need to
 refer to documents stored in different collections.
-For these cases, there is a `wrap(String collection, final V value)` overload.
-This
- instructs the `MorphiaReference` wrapper to use a different collection.
-Using this version, we get data in the database that looks like
+For example, if the generic type of the reference is a parent interface or class, we sometimes need to store extra information.
+For these cases, we store the references as full `DBRef` instances so we can track the appropriate collection for each reference.
+Using this version, we get data in the database that looks like this:
-  this:

 ```javascript
 > db.jane.find().pretty()